+Natural Sciences covers the scientific phenomena of the world.
 We are home to physics, chemistry, biology, environmental science and more.
-Our faculty have their own specialties, but we also work together in an interdisciplinary blend.
+Our faculty have their own specialties, but we work together in an interdisciplinary blend.
 We help students in a wide range of majors learn science and scientific inquiry that is a foundation for their own applied programs, not just as a theoretical end of its own.
-We also have minors for those students who want to go a little deeper, and two majors as well.
+We also have minors for those students who want to go a little deeper in certain areas, as well as dual major opportunities.

 For medically-oriented options in biology, visit the Biology-Health Sciences program.
 It offers a strong preparation to apply to professional programs, exceeding the minimum requirements for highly competitive fields such as Medicine, Pharmacy, Dentistry, Veterinary Medicine, Physician Assistant, and others.
 With dedicated faculty focused on teaching and small classes centered on fields with greater relevance to modern medicine, students are very successful in reaching their goals.

 Course requirements for the Biology Minor are one year of Principles of Biology (BIO 211/212/213) and 12 credits of upper-division (300 or above) biology courses.
-Contact Prof. Kerry Byrne for more details.
+Contact Prof. Lloyd Parratt for more details.

 Students from a number of majors, such as Biology-Health Sciences, Medical Lab Science, Environmental Science and Renewable Energy Engineering, already take a significant amount of chemistry, and need to take just a few more courses to get a chemistry minor too.
-Check out the requirements for the Chemistry Minor, or contact Prof. Seth Anthony for more details.
+Check out the requirements for the Chemistry Minor, or contact Ken Usher for more details.

 Applied Physics Minor

-Contact Prof. Matt Beekman, Prof. Lisa Taylor or Prof. Robyn Wilde for more details about the Applied Physics Minor.
+Contact Prof. Robyn Wilde for more details about the Applied Physics Minor